ibm-cloud-docs/vpc/file_storage_vpc_about.md

 User tags are uniquely identified by a Cloud Resource Name (CRN) identifier.
 When you create a user tag, you provide a unique name within your billing account.
 You can define user tags in label or key-value format.
 Behind the scenes, the file service sends and receives tags directly to the GhoST service.
 GhoST stores its key attributes and the array of tags.
 GhoST also stores user resource information, so you can view, tag, and search for resources that you own.

+[New]{: tag-new} User tags can also be used by [backup policies](/docs/vpc?topic=vpc-backup-service-about) to create snapshots of the share automatically.

 For more information, see [Add user tags to file shares](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#fs-add-user-tags) and [Working with tags](/docs/account?topic=account-tag&interface=ui).

 ### Access management tags for file shares